-The Board recognizes the need to clearly define these expectations for acceptable conduct on Westhill Central School property, identify the possible consequences of unacceptable behavior, and to ensure that discipline, when necessary, is administered promptly and fairly.
-To this end, the Board adopts this Code of Conduct ("code").
+The Board recognizes the need to clearly define these expectations for acceptable conduct on Westhill Central School property, identify the possible consequences of unacceptable behavior, and to outline the disciplinary process by which such consequences may be assigned.
+To this end, the Board adopts this Code of Conduct ("Code").

-Unless otherwise indicated, this code applies to all students, school personnel, parents and other visitors when on Westhill Central School property or attending a Westhill Central School function.
+Unless otherwise indicated, this Code applies to all students, school personnel, parents and other visitors when on Westhill Central School property or attending a Westhill Central School function.